IMPORTANT: To do the following steps, you need to have a subscription and role that allows you to create a new project on HoloBuilder.

 Note: This step gets skipped if you selected "Export only the currently active plan view as a sheet (skip sheet selection)".

 5. Select which 360 views to export with your sheets.

-7. The processing of the project for export might take a few minutes depending on the size of your project.
+9. The project upload starts - The processing of the project for export might take a few minutes depending on the number of renderings and floorplans in your project.

-A Revit export project can be edited as any other project in HoloBuilder with both, the web editor as well as the JobWalk app.
-Simply log into your HoloBuilder account to access the project on the web or download it to your mobile device to continue capturing progress with the JobWalk app.
+A HoloBuilder project created from Autodesk Revit export can be edited as any other project in HoloBuilder with both, the web editor as well as the JobWalk app.
+Simply log into your HoloBuilder account [COM or EU] to access the project on the web or download it to your mobile device to continue capturing progress with the JobWalk App.